Apply

 The Hydro Nation Scholars Programme is an open competition for project topics and then for PhD Scholars to undertake approved projects, hosted within Scottish Universities and Research Institutes.

 Full funding is available from the Scottish Government (to host institutions via the Scottish Funding Council) for up to 7 PhD scholarships.
 Both overseas and domestic students are eligible to apply.
-Domestic and overseas scholars are defined according to a Scholar’s status for University admissions.
-The funding available will be in line with the UK Research and Innovation (UKRI) doctoral stipend levels and indicative fees:
+Domestic and overseas scholars are defined according to a Scholar's status for University admissions.
+The funding available will be in line with the UK Research and Innovation (UKRI) doctoral stipend levels and indicative fees.
+Currently these are:

-• International fees will be awarded at the UK research organisation rate.
+• International fees are awarded at the UK research organisation rate

 Scholars will benefit from specialised programmes provided under the auspices of the Hydro Nation Graduate School.